Interested in joining CMF?

 - Grantmaking instead of operating programs should be the primary purpose.

-Community Foundations, Supporting Organizations and Donor-Advised Funds
+Community Foundations and Supporting Organizations

 A community foundation is a 501(c)(3) public charity.
 It is uniquely defined within our membership by being generally organized and operated as a permanent collection of endowed funds for the long-term benefit of a defined geographic area.